bdesanctis/bamdam/README.md

 - **TotalReads**: The number of reads assigned to that node or underneath.
 - **Duplicity**: The average number of times a k-mer has been seen, where the k-mers are from reads assigned to that node or underneath.
 Should be close to 1 (equivalent to no duplicated k-mers) unless coverage is high or breadth of coverage is uneven.
 - **MeanDust**: The average DUST score for reads assigned to that node or underneath.
 This is a measure of read set complexity based on trinucleotide counts which ranges from 0 to 100, where 100 is the least complex, and below 7 is roughly "high complexity".
-- **Damage+1**: The proportion of reads assigned to that node or underneath where every alignment of that read had a C->T on the 5' (+1) position.
+- **Damage+1**: The proportion of reads assigned to that node or underneath with a C->T on the 5' (+1) position.
+Depends on the mode.
-- **Damage-1**: The proportion of reads assigned to that node or underneath where every alignment of that read had a C->T if single stranded, or a G->A if double stranded, on the 3' (-1) position.
+- **Damage-1**: The proportion of reads assigned to that node or underneath with a C->T if single stranded, or a G->A if double stranded, on the 3' (-1) position.
+Depends on the mode.
 - **MeanLength**: The mean length of the reads assigned to that node or underneath.
 - **ANI**: Average nucleotide identity of the reads assigned to that node or underneath.
+Uses the NM tag divided by the read length.
+Depends on the mode.
 - **AvgReadGC**: Average GC content of the reads assigned to that node or underneath.
 - **AvgRefGC**: Average GC content of the reconstructed reference genomic intervals associated to reads assigned to that node or underneath.
+Depends on the mode.
 - **UniqueKmers**: The number of unique k-mers in the reads assigned to that node or underneath.
 - **RatioDupKmers**: Another way of thinking about duplicity: 1 minus the ratio of unique k-mers divided by the number of total k-mers.
 Should be close to 0 (equivalent to no duplicated k-mers) unless coverage is high or breadth of coverage is uneven.
 - **TotalAlignments**: Sum of the number of alignments for all the reads assigned to that node or underneath.
+- **UnaggregatedReads**: The number of reads assigned to exactly that node, not including any of those reads assigned to nodes underneath.
 - **taxpath**: The full taxonomic path from the lca file.

 If the input bam file was annotated with PMD scores, the tsv file will also contain columns **PMDSOver2** and **PMDSOver4**, indicating the proportion of PMD scores over 2 and 4 respectively.

-In all cases unless otherwise specified, each read (not each alignment) is weighted equally.
+The mode refers to the strategy for dealing with multiple alignments for each read when aggregating values over read sets for each taxonomic node.
+This affects the damage values, ANI, reference GC content, and subs file.
+The options are 1: only use the best alignment for each read, where "best" is determined by AS score and ties are broken by choosing a random best alignment, 2: average over all alignments per read, then weight each read equally or 3: weight all alignments equally, regardless of how many alignments there are per read.
+We recommend mode 1, which is by far the fastest because it only needs to process one alignment per read.

 Bamdam compute aggregates statistics up the taxonomy and outputs rows for all taxonomic nodes up to the "upto" flag, so perhaps counterintuitively, results from bamdam compute after excluding higher-level taxonomic nodes in bamdam shrink may still contain rows for those nodes if there were reads assigned to nodes underneath those excluded which were not themselves excluded.
 We suggest considering --upto "phylum" for microbes.

 ### <a name="combine"></a>bamdam combine

 Takes in multiple tsv files from the output of bamdam compute, and combines them into one matrix.
-Output will always contain a total reads column, and by default will also include per-sample damage (on the 5' +1 position), the read-weighted damage mean over all samples per taxa, and the duplicity and dust per-sample.
-By default, only includes taxa with more than 50 total reads across samples.
+Output will by default contain columns for TaxNodeID, TaxName and both per-sample and summed columns for TotalReads.
+You can optionally choose any other columns to combine from the bamdam compute output, and for each case, you will get both a read-weighted average of that metric, and all the per-sample values, in your output file.
+By default, only includes taxa with more than 50 total reads when summed across samples.

 ```
-usage: bamdam combine [-h] (--in_tsv IN_TSV [IN_TSV ...] | --in_tsv_list IN_TSV_LIST) [--out_tsv OUT_TSV] [--minreads MINREADS]
+usage: bamdam combine [-h] (--in_tsv IN_TSV [IN_TSV ...] | --in_tsv_list IN_TSV_LIST) [--out_tsv OUT_TSV]
+                      [--minreads MINREADS]
-                   [--include [{damage,duplicity,dust,taxpath,gc,all,none} ...]]
+                      [--include [{Duplicity,MeanDust,Damage+1,Damage-1,MeanLength,ANI,AvgReadGC,AvgRefGC,UniqueKmers,RatioDupKmers,TotalAlignments,UnaggregatedReads} ...]]

 optional arguments:
   -h, --help            show this help message and exit